Alabama Clemency: Pardon and Sentence Commutation

 By law, the Alabama Board of Pardons and Paroles is composed of three members who are appointed by the Governor upon the advice and consent of the State Senate.
 The chairperson is designated by the Governor.
-Each Board members is appointed to serve six-year terms and is a full-time state employee who must take an oath of office, and who is subject to impeachment on the same grounds as other state officials.
+Each Board member is appointed to serve six-year terms and is a full-time state employee who must take an oath of office, and who is subject to impeachment on the same grounds as other state officials.

 The Board must make a full annual report to the Governor.

 The Governor, however, retains the sole authority to grant reprieves and to commute the death penalty in capital cases.